Dear Prospective Student

 Need-blind admission means, quite simply, that your family’s ability to pay our tuition and fees will not be a factor the admission committee considers when reviewing your application.
 Schools that practice need-blind admission are deeply committed to providing access and opportunity to qualified students from all economic backgrounds.

 As well, institutions that meet the full-demonstrated financial need are committed to ensuring that the education they provide is affordable for every admitted student.
-For these places, if your family can only pay a small portion of the advertised tuition, room, board, and fees—or maybe even none at all—the college helps you cover the rest with generous financial aid awards.
+At those places, if your family can only pay a small portion of the advertised tuition, room, board, and fees—or maybe even none at all—the college helps you cover the rest with generous financial aid awards.

 Many schools do one or the other, but there are roughly 3-4 dozen colleges and universities that do both, and Hamilton is proud to be among them.